 We know, we know: You already let your half-dozen holes close up for the last time.
 Or did you?

-Rings galore!
-This assemblage of streamlined gold hardware welcomes those clunky ’90s piercings to 2016.
+Earrings galore!
+This assemblage of streamlined gold hardware welcomes those clunky ’90s piercings to the present day.
 If you’re into wearing a lot of jewelry but don’t want to look too dated or extreme, this simple, urban aesthetic is your answer.

 Keep your collection from looking too crowded by alternating between hoops and studs.
 This might just be the chicest tragus piercing we’ve come across, Pinterest or otherwise.